Step 1: Cut and sand SPF and white wood

 Now, go over where you've drilled and sand out the holes.

-Take your three 2” piece and place them at the desired distance.
+Take your three 2” pieces and place them at the desired distance.
 You can make them the openings whatever width works best for you.
 Then position the sides and glue them together.
 Clamp in place for at least 30 minutes.
 Wipe off any excess glue with a damp cloth.

 Next, nail the doorskin to the bottom using finish nails.

 After the glue has dried, it's time to stain it.
 We used Varathane wood stain in the color Provincial.
-To get inside the holes on the top of the 2x4, load up your brush with a lot of stain and press it into the holes, letting the stain drip down the inside.
+To get inside the holes on the top of the two-by-four, load up your brush with a lot of stain and press it into the holes, letting the stain drip down the inside.
 Continue to do this until all the visible parts of the hole are stained.
 Wipe off the stain from the top.

 When the stain is dry, cut out a piece of your paper to decorate the front.
 Brush Mod Podge onto the surface of the wood and place the paper on top.
 Wait a few minutes to let it dry before brushing a coat of Mod Podge over the paper to seal it.